The Pain Is Still Big &

 It also remains to be seen whether the rebuilt levees are capable to withstand another surge similar to Katrina’s.
 Many studies point to vulnerabilities in the Army Corps’ approach at fixing the broken walls and the new floodgates that were just installed around the city, as Harry Shearer’s documentary “The Big Uneasy,” for example, seems to show.

-Also, whether the Obama administration will make good on its promises to help New Orleans come back economically.
+Whether the Obama administration will make good on its promises to help New Orleans come back economically remains to be seen.
 But the city also needs help preserving its cultural diversity, supporting its aging and poorest neighborhoods, and restoring its status as one of the most original and unique cities in the U.S. and the world.